 If moving to Norway is on the cards for you or you’re wondering about what the country has to offer in terms of way of life, cost of living and picturesque towns, worth making one a new home for yourself, then this article will help you get a clearer picture.
 We’ll explore where best to go if you want to relocate with your family and kids, which city is on the cheaper side or where students can find the most attractive opportunities to further their education.
 Last but not least, this post will look into various aspects of life in Norway that you should know about before moving from the UK to this stunning Scandinavian country.

-The weather can be unpredictably extreme in comparison to other towns in Norway, as you can have both mild and super cold, snowy winters on one hand and on the other, unimpressive or rather hot summers with temperatures well in the 30s (°C).
+The weather can be unpredictably extreme compared to other towns in Norway, as you can have both mild and super cold, snowy winters on the one hand and, on the other, unimpressive or rather hot summers with temperatures well in the 30s (°C).

-The cost of living in the capital city is naturally higher than other locations but this is in a way compensated by the higher income one can enjoy.
+The cost of living in the capital city is naturally higher than in other locations, but this is, in a way, compensated by the higher income one can enjoy.
 Still, although one can get a good salary, spending a portion of it on social activities like dining out with friends is commonly done no more than once a week.
 On that note, Norwegians love spending their free time engaging in outdoor activities like hiking and skiing.
 And Oslo has plenty to offer you if you are the sporty type.
-Oslo Winter Park is full of opportunities for family activities and the ski-jumping hill in Holmenkollen nearby will get your adrenaline levels high in no time.
+Oslo Winter Park is full of opportunities for family activities, and the ski-jumping hill in Holmenkollen nearby will get your adrenaline levels high in no time.

-Arendal is a relatively small town, located down south.
+Arendal is a relatively small town located down south.
 It’s full of history, with picturesque wooden houses in the central part that date back to the 17th century.
 The town is very safe and perfect if you’re relocating with your family.
-However, it’s on the expensive side, as one would need about £3800 per month to live comfortably with their brood.
+However, it’s expensive, as one would need about £3800 per month to live comfortably with their brood.

 Arendal is popular for its music scene in the summer, with Hove Festival being once the largest festival in the country.
 Canal Street is another annual event in town that attracts jazz and blues lovers year after year.
 What’s interesting about Arendal, as well, is that from once a sleepy and only busy-in-the-summer town, it has turned, now, into an all-year quaint and lively place.

-Bergen can be also considered as one of the best student cities in the country with its several universities, including the Bergen National Academy of the Arts.
-So, if you’re moving to the city with older kids, the prospects of getting quality higher education are looking good, especially if they have interests in marine research, aquaculture studies and oceаnography.
+Bergen can also be considered one of the best student cities in the country with its several universities, including the Bergen National Academy of the Arts.
+So, if you’re moving to the city with older kids, the prospects of getting quality higher education are looking good, especially if they have interests in marine research, aquaculture studies and oceanography.

 Weather-wise, prepare for some rainy days that never end!
 This applies to all seasons, regardless of how cold or hot it is.
 Winters can be both on the mild or cold side.
 Summers often offer some high temperatures, as well.

-Bergen boasts low crime rates, high tolerance to foreign nationals and it embraces diversity and social inclusion.
-For families that want to bring up their children in a safe place, the city is more than ideal.
+Bergen boasts low crime rates and a high tolerance for foreign nationals and embraces diversity and social inclusion.
+The city is more than ideal for families that want to bring up their children in a safe place.

-Trondheim is another large fjord city, located up in the north of the country.
-It has an oceanic climate, making the winters sometimes mild along the coast, in comparison to inland regions of the city.
+Trondheim is another large fjord city located up in the north of the country.
+It has an oceanic climate, making the winters sometimes mild along the coast compared to inland regions of the city.
 The temperatures in the summer could reach 34°C. One of the drawbacks of its northern location is that the short days in the winter (only 4 and a half hours of daylight on winter solstice) can really get to you.
 But of course, comes the summer, and you’ll be enjoying very long days, considering that the sun rises at about 3 o’clock in the morning.

-The downside, however, of relocating there is that it’s more expensive to live even than Oslo.
+However, the downside of relocating there is that it’s more expensive to live even in Oslo.
 But the salaries are high, so this is a good thing.
-Trondheim is also a technological centre with two of the most prominent technological universities on the Scandinavian peninsula.
+Trondheim is also a technological centre with two of the most prominent universities in the Scandinavian peninsula.
 Or in other words, tech developer jobs are aplenty.

 Stavanger is one of the most desirable places to live in Norway.
 A city on the west coast, famous for its fjords, it offers a vibrant nightlife, numerous festival events, excellent education options, job opportunities and natural sites to visit in your spare time.
 The architecture in Stavanger is also stunning and worth exploring, as the city is full of history.

 When it comes to more pros and cons of moving to Stavanger, the advantages seem to outweigh the drawbacks.
 The place, for instance, has strong culinary traditions if you’re a sworn foodie.
 There’s the Culinary institute that backs the idea of Stavanger becoming the main food centre of tasty experiences in Norway, where the annual Happy Food Festival in the city centre has gained wide popularity.
-The downside of living in this region is that it rains a lot, like in other towns, located on the west coast of the country.
+The downside of living in this region is that it rains a lot, like in other towns located on the country’s west coast.

-Fredrikstad is a relatively small and cosy town, located down south of the country, not too far from Oslo.
+Fredrikstad is a relatively small and cosy town located down south of the country, not too far from Oslo.
 The longest river in Norway, Glomma, runs through the town, which is built embracing the Dutch architectural model.
-Fredrikstad is full of history and it’s the best-preserved fortified city in the country.
-Fredrikstad Fortress, with its several fortifications, was built in the mid-17th century.
+Fredrikstad is full of history, and it’s the best-preserved fortified city in the country.
+With its several fortifications, Fredrikstad Fortress was built in the mid-17th century.

-The cost of living is substantially lower than other towns in Norway, so buying or renting a place there will feel much more affordable.
-The health care and schooling system are excellent, although jobs offerings might not be that abundant.
-Still, if you’re moving there for good, you can always make a living online from home, working for yourself or for a foreign company.
-British retirees may also find Fredrikstad charming and affordable to live if they are receiving a good exportable pension.
+The cost of living is substantially lower than in other towns in Norway, so buying or renting a place there will feel much more affordable.
+But when you’re moving there from England, most of the living costs in Norway will seem cheaper to you.
+The health care and schooling system are excellent, although job offerings might not be that abundant.
+Still, if you’re moving there for good, you can always make a living online from home, working for yourself or a foreign company.
+British retirees may also find Fredrikstad charming and affordable to live in if they receive a good exportable pension.

-The town, in the summer, is full of life, with many visitors coming to enjoy Nature, like one of the most beautiful archipelago in the country, as well as various cultural events and music festivals (the Moon Festival).
-The winters are relatively mild because of the Gulf Stream, but do prepare for some rain all year round, even during the naturally dry months of the year.
+The town, in the summer, is full of life, with many visitors coming to enjoy Nature, like one of the most beautiful archipelagos in the country, as well as various cultural events and music festivals (the Moon Festival).
+The winters are relatively mild because of the Gulf Stream but do prepare for some rain all year round, even during the naturally dry months of the year.

 Need help with your relocation?
 Let Fantastic Removals help!

 So, are you thinking about making one of Norway’s amazing cities your new home anytime soon before Brexit comes into full effect?
 Then, why not entrust your moving needs to the experts at Fantastic Removals?
-We provide professional and fully insured international removals services from London to any EU country, including Norway.
-Fantastic Removals works with experienced and trained removals experts, who will load and transport your belongings securely to your new destination abroad.
-We can also deliver for you moving boxes of various sizes and packing materials, help you with the packing itself, as well as organise reliable storage options if needed.
+As a leading removal company in London, we provide professional and fully insured international removals services from London to any EU country, including Norway.

 Last but not least, we can save you time and effort by arranging a preliminary video survey before providing you with a quote, where you can share with us the scope of the removal job and any other specific requests that you might have via a convenient video call.

-Moving to Norway is, of course, a big step, but when you know that you’ll be leaving the stress, and hustle and bustle of London behind, suddenly things may start looking more exciting and positive.
+Moving to Norway is, of course, a big step, but when you know that you’ll be leaving the stress and hustle and bustle of London, things may suddenly start looking more exciting and positive.
 After all, against the popular belief that Norwegians are cold, they are actually friendly, once you get to know them, tolerant and with strong beliefs in community life.
-So, moving there could be easily the exhilarating change in your life, you’ve been dreaming about for so long.
+So, moving there could easily be the exhilarating change in the life, you’ve been dreaming about for so long.